Robert Glaser - Instructional Systems - 1962

 - Performance Assessments [output monitor].

-These four components, in turn, tie into the “Research and Development Logistics.”
-He provided a diagram similar to this one:
+These four components, shown in the chart below, tie into the “Research and Development Logistics.”

 Another interesting aspect is Glaser's distinction between learning and teaching, for he writes how the Zeitgeist of the times are bridging the “science of learning” and the “art of teaching” (p.
 2).
 This is important, as while a, teaching system can be quite linear, the very dynamics of learning demands that any instructional system that supports it must be quite flexible.

-Glaser also discuses the difference between training and learning (pp. 4-5):
+Glaser also discuses the difference between training and education and how they affect learning outcomes (pp. 4-5):

 - Training: The end-products of learning can be specified in terms of particular instances of student performance (precision of behavioral end-products are specified.
 This implies a certain level of uniformity.